rh-ai-quickstart/ai-quickstart-contrib/CONTRIBUTING.md

 Help us keep things organized by tagging your kickstart repo.
 1. Go to your repository
-2. Click the gear in the Aboust section (top right)
+2. Click the gear in the About section (top right)
 3. Add relevant topic information, i.e. RAG -> enter `RAG`, ai-agents -> `ai-agents`
 4. Include a tag for your team too, see [list of tags](#list-of-tags) below